AnalyticsEarth/MasterScript/README.md

 1. Open MasterScript
 1. Click "Import Master Items"
 1. Check the status
-1. Delete the MasterScript extention from your application sheet
+1. Delete the MasterScript extension from your application sheet
 1. Build your application

 ## Loading metadata